-Situated in Tasmania's North West, the Tarkine Forest Reserve is a huge area of temperate rainforest, sand dunes and coastal heathland with strong links to the Tasmanian Aboriginal people.
-The Tarkine is roughly bounded by the West Coast, the Arthur River to the north, the Pieman River to the south and the Murchison Highway to the east.
+Situated in Tasmania's north-west, the Tarkine Forest Reserve is a huge area of temperate rainforest, sand dunes and coastal heathland with strong links to the Tasmanian Aboriginal people.
+The Tarkine is roughly bounded by the west coast, the Arthur River to the north, the Pieman River to the south and the Murchison Highway to the east.

 Although not designated as a national park, the area contains a wildly diverse landscape - including Australia's largest patch of temperate rainforest - and a world of natural treasures including mountain ranges, wild river and cave systems, buttongrass moorlands, and a rugged coastline with long sandy beaches, grassy woodland and coastal heath.

 The plant and animal life here is as rich and varied as the many habitats that support them.
-Local residents include the platypus, echidna, wombat, bandicoot, possum and glider - not to mention the famous Tasmanian Devil and the state's other predators, the Spotted-tailed Quoll and Eastern Quoll.
+Local residents include the platypus, echidna, wombat, bandicoot, possum and glider - not to mention the famous Tasmanian devil and the state's other predators, the spotted-tailed quoll and eastern quoll.

-The Tarkine also hosts over a hundred bird species, including several rare and endemic birds like the threatened Orange-bellied Parrot.
+The Tarkine also hosts over a hundred bird species, including several rare and endemic birds like the threatened Orange-bellied parrot.

 The Tarkine Reserve joins the 100,000 hectare Arthur Pieman Conservation Area, itself containing a wealth of natural wonders and Aboriginal sites of great archaeological significance.
-Evidence of the lives of past Aboriginal communities can be seen in the many shell middens, hut depression sites, artefacts and rock engravings - and today's Tasmanian Aborigines still have powerful connections to this place.
+Evidence of the lives of past Aboriginal communities can be seen in the many shell middens, hut depression sites, artifacts and rock engravings - and today's Tasmanian Aborigines still have powerful connections to this place.